waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Current Objective: Solve Victory Road 2F Eastern Puzzle
+# I. Current Objective: Solve Victory Road 2F Eastern Puzzle (Directive-Mandated)
-- **Priority:** Solve the eastern boulder puzzle on Victory Road 2F as per the system directive.
-The target switch is at (10, 17).
+- **Priority:** Solve the eastern boulder puzzle at switch (10, 17) using the northern boulder at (6, 5).
 - **Status:** Party is critically injured.
-My previous hypothesis about the southern boulder at (8, 15) failed.
-The solution must involve the northern boulder at (6, 5).
+All other hypotheses have failed.
+This is the only remaining path forward.
+- **Immediate Blocker:** The `gem_pathfinder_v2` tool is unreliable and must be fixed before proceeding.

 # II.
 Core Gameplay & World Rules
 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.